top of page

 Instructions:

 1. Day 1: Combine ginger, sugar, and water in a clean glass jar.
 Stir well.
-Cover with a cloth
+Cover with a cloth or coffee filter and secure with a rubber band.

 2. Days 2–5: Each day, stir and add: